SatelliteShorelines/CoastSeg/docs/models.md

 The models available in this workflow come from [segmentation zoo](https://github.com/Doodleverse/segmentation_zoo) and were trained using [segmentation gym](https://github.com/Doodleverse/segmentation_gym).

-These models have not been thoroughly tested yet, but testing is underway.
+These models have not been thoroughly tested yet, but we are currently undergoing the process of benchmarking these models in a variety of coastal environments.
+We will be documenting the results of this benchmark in a separate repository and we will link it here when its ready.

 Anyone is encouraged to contribute models.
 Please visit [Segmentation Zoo](https://github.com/Doodleverse/segmentation_zoo), our repository of models and open a new [Discussion topic](https://github.com/Doodleverse/segmentation_zoo/discussions) and let us know about your model.
+We will accept models that use any conceivable spectral index, or any combination of bands.
+However, our team prefers our models to apply equally to all Landsat and Sentinel imagery, so ideally models are trained on those data, not some other data source.

 ## Installation Instructions